mpieva/quicksand/README.md

 A pipeline to preprocess sequencing data and output classified reads mapped against the best fitting reference genome

 **input:** The Pipeline includes an optional MPI-specific demultiplexer.
 The accepted input is thus either a bam/indexfile pair or already demultiplexed files (both bam, fastq files allowed).
-**output:** The pipeline ends with classified reads mapped against the corresponding reference genome
+**output:** The pipeline ends with classified reads mapped against the corresponding reference genome and a (optional) analysis of C to T deamination-damage

-This pipeline is a reimplmentation of the MPI Sediment processing pipeline described in Slon et al., 2017 using Kraken for classification, and to implement some other requested changes.
-The pipeline is based on Nextflow to provide a reproducible and distributable pipeline.
+This pipeline is a reimplmentation of the MPI Sediment processing pipeline described in Slon et al., 2017 using Kraken for classification.
+The pipeline is written in Nextflow and runs with Docker and Singularity.

-This README is split into two sections.
-The first one covers the use of the pipeline **inside** the Max-Planck-Institute with access to the inhouse scripts and packages.
-The second part covers the more complex setup outside the institute including Docker or Singularity
+This README is split into **two sections**.
+The first one covers the use of the pipeline **inside** the Max-Planck-Institute with access to the inhouse scripts and packages and uses conda.
+The second part covers the more complex setup outside the institute with Docker or Singularity

 # Section 1 - MPI users
 ## Prerequisites